Mahmud Iskandar Shah of Perak

-Sultan Mahmud Iskandar Shah ibni Almarhum Sultan Muzaffar Shah II (Jawi: سلطان محمود إسكندر شاه ابن المرحوم سلطان مظفر شاه ٢; 1600–1720) was the eleventh and longest-reigning Sultan of Perak reigning from 1653 to 1720.
-He was the son of Sultan Muzaffar Shah II and Raja Putri Fatima Putih, granddaughter of Sultan Abdul Ghafur of Pahang.
+Paduka Sri Sultan Mahmud Iskandar Shah ibni Almarhum Sultan Muzaffar Shah II (Jawi: ڤادوكا سري سلطان محمود اسكندر شاه ابن المرحوم سلطان مظفر شاه كدوا; b. ? – d.
+1720) was the eleventh and longest-reigning Sultan of Perak reigning from 1653 to 1720.
+He was the son of Muzaffar Shah II and Raja Putri Fatima Putih, granddaughter of Sultan Abdul Ghafur of Pahang.

 Reign and conflict with the Dutch

-After the death of Sultan Muzaffar Shah II in 1653, his son Raja Mahmud was appointed as the 11th Sultan of Perak with the title of Sultan Mahmud Iskandar Shah who resided in Geronggong.
-Because Sultan Mahmud Iskandar Shah did not have a son, his younger brother Raja Mansur who resided on Pulau Tiga was appointed as sultan muda (crown prince) and was known as Yang Dipertuan Muda Mansur Shah.
+After the death of Muzaffar Shah II in 1653, his son Raja Mahmud was appointed as the 11th Sultan of Perak with the title Sultan Mahmud Iskandar Shah residing in Geronggong.
+Because Mahmud Iskandar Shah did not have a son, his younger brother Raja Mansur who resided on Pulau Tiga was appointed Sultan Muda and was known as Yang di-Pertuan Muda Mansur Shah.
 Raja Mansur had 6 sons namely Raja Radin, Raja Inu, Raja Bisnu, Raja Daha, Raja Abdul Hamid, and Raja Su.
 However, Raja Mansur died on Pulau Tiga during Mahmud Iskandar Shah's reign and received the posthumous name of Marhum Mangkat di Pulau Tiga.

 In December 1653, Joan Truijtman came to Perak and made an agreement.
-The conditions in the agreement made by Joan Truijtman with the late Sultan Muzaffar Shah II were also been used for this agreement.
+The conditions in the agreement made by Truijtman with the late Muzaffar Shah II were also used for this agreement.
 The agreement listed the conditions for Perak to give land to the Dutch to build a plant or warehouse for them to do business.
-The Dutch East India Company (VOC) was also given the right to wholesale tin in Perak at a fixed price and tax.
-The Perakian government was also asked to pay all the damages faced by the Dutch when they were attacked by the Malays in 1651 during the reign of Sultan Muzaffar Shah II.
+They were also given the right to wholesale tin in Perak at a fixed price and tax.
+Perak was also asked to pay all the damages faced by the Dutch when they were attacked by the Malays in 1651 during the reign of Muzaffar Shah II.

-The agreement made 1653 was not held well by the Perakian government which caused the VOC to come back to make a third agreement with Perak where the terms and demands were almost the same as the previous agreement.
-Although a new agreement had been made, Perak still does not take the agreement seriously with tin products from Perak sent to the Aceh Sultanate instead of being sold to the Dutch.
-As a result, many Perakian people smuggled tin out to sell to other nations.
+The agreement made 1653 was not held well by Perak which caused the Dutch to come back to make a third agreement with Perak where the terms and demands were almost the same as the previous agreement.
+Although a new agreement had been made, Perak still did not abide to the agreement with tin products from Perak being sent to the Aceh Sultanate instead of being sold to the Dutch.
+As a result, tin was smuggled out to sell to other nations.

 The Dutch finally left their plant in Perak due to the agreement not being followed.
-The Dutch began to block the ships of other nations that wanted to come to do business in Perak and Aceh.
+They began to block the ships of other nations that wanted to come to do business in Perak.
 They also confiscated any merchandise from other nations' ships that they found along the waters between Perak and Aceh.
-This action by the Dutch scared foreign traders from trading in Perak and Aceh.
+This action by the Dutch scared foreign traders away.